Pepe Sánchez

-Juan Ignacio Sánchez Brown (born May 8, 1977), commonly known as Pepe Sánchez, is an Argentine-American former professional basketball player.
+Juan Ignacio Sánchez Brown (born May 8, 1977), commonly known as Pepe Sánchez, is an Argentine former professional basketball player.
 He played at the point guard position.
-He was a part of Argentina's 2004 Olympic gold medal team.
-Pepe Sánchez (1.93 metres, 6 feet 4 inches tall) was the first Argentine to play in the NBA.
+He was a part of Argentina's 2004 Olympic gold medal team and was the first Argentine to play in the NBA.
 He played two seasons in the NBA, playing in a total of 38 games with the Philadelphia 76ers (24 games), Atlanta Hawks (5 games), and the Detroit Pistons (9 games), averaging only 5 minutes per game.
-He also played with the Golden State Warriors, during the NBA preseason.
-In 2010 he won the Konex Award as one of the five best Basketball Players from the last decade in Argentina.

 Professional career

 Early years

 At age 12, he began playing for the youth team of Club Bahiense del Norte, together with future NBA star Emanuel Ginóbili.
 At age 17 he moved to Deportivo Roca for the 1994–95 season of the Argentine League, where he played point guard.
 The following year, he accepted a scholarship offer from Temple University in Philadelphia, but stayed in Argentina during the 1995–96 season, playing for Estudiantes de Bahía Blanca.

 After his participation in the 1996 Youth Panamerican Tournament in Puerto Rico, where he represented the junior national team of Argentina, he moved to Philadelphia where he played for the Temple Owls college team for 4 years under Hall of Fame coach John Chaney, and finished his career as the #2 player in the NCAA in steals (he is currently in fifth place in career steals).
 As a junior, the crafty point guard guided the Owls to an appearance in the Elite Eight, where they fell to Duke.
 Despite averaging only 5.6 points per game as a senior, he was named a Third Team All-American by the Associated Press.
 He earned a degree in history at Temple in 2000.